DarkSideMaster/OrderCar/README.md

 # Taxi Order

-Using this application(ASP.NET MVC Core 2.1) you can simulate a taxi order.
+Using this application (This app was created using ASP.NET MVC Core 2.1) you can simulate a taxi order.